-The Company has short-listed a number of properties along the Gulf Coast of the United States as the proposed site for the development and construction of a re-refinery facility to use the ReGen[TM] technology (the "USGC Facility").
-Based on a facility design capacity of 5,600 bpd of UMO, the Company estimates an output design capacity of 4,200 bpd to 4,400 bpd of base oil production from the proposed USGC Facility.
-This will amount to approximately 78 million US gallons of used lubricating oils processed per year.
-The proposed USGC Facility is expected to be located in Texas and is intended to be the Company's primary facility.
+The Company reviewed and short-listed a number of properties along the Gulf Coast of the United States as the proposed site for the development and construction of a UMO recycling facility to use the ReGenTM technology.
+The Company selected a property in Texas City, Texas for its proposed facility (the "Texas Facility").
+Based on a facility design capacity of 5,600 bpd of UMO, the Company estimates an output design capacity of 4,200 bpd to 4,400 bpd of base oil production from the proposed Texas Facility.
+This will amount to approximately 81 million US gallons (wet) of used lubricating oils processed per year.

-In connection with the USGC Facility, the Company has entered into a definitive, multi-year offtake agreement with BP Products North America Inc. ("BP") whereby BP has agreed to purchase all of the Company's base oil production from the Company's proposed USGC Facility.
+In connection with the Texas Facility, the Company has entered into a definitive, multi-year offtake agreement with BP Products North America Inc. ("BP") whereby BP has agreed to purchase all of the Company's base oil production from the Company's proposed Texas Facility.